dwyl/learn-daydream-and-nightmare/README.md

 is that you don't _need_ to know Nightmare.js to use Daydream, and it can be used by people without "coding" experience.

-### How to use Daydream
+### Daydream walkthrough

-- First of all [add Daydream to your Chrome extensions](https://chrome.google.com/webstore/detail/daydream/oajnmbophdhdobfpalhkfgahchpcoali).
+- First [add Daydream to your Chrome extensions](https://chrome.google.com/webstore/detail/daydream/oajnmbophdhdobfpalhkfgahchpcoali).
 You'll know that it's successfully been enabled because you should now have a camera icon in the top right corner of your browser.

 ![image](https://cloud.githubusercontent.com/assets/16775804/24111767/6f6f2512-0d8f-11e7-93db-c6976bfb8d9e.png)